Zions Bancorporation National Association (ZION) Reveals an Earnings Mystery

 B. Riley FBR gave a rating of “Neutral” to ZION, setting the target price at $33 in the report published on April 21st of the current year.

-Volatility was left at 3.56%, however, over the last 30 days, the volatility rate increased by 2.80%, as shares sank -2.02% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -5.92% lower at present.
+Volatility was left at 3.62%, however, over the last 30 days, the volatility rate increased by 3.62%, as shares surge +1.38% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -10.57% lower at present.

 Insider Trading